2 Chainz: 2011–2012: Name change and Based on a T.R.U. Story

-2012–15: B.O.A.T.S.
+2012–2015: B.O.A.T.S.
 II: Me Time and ColleGrove

 In late 2012, Epps stated that once he completed the B.O.A.T.S. concert tour, he would reenter the studio.
 In November 2012, he revealed he was three songs deep into his second studio album.
 The album's estimated release date was April 2013.
-The rapper made a guest appearance on NBC's Law & Order: Special Victims Unit in an episode that aired May 8, 2013.
+The rapper made a guest appearance on NBC's Law & Order: Special Victims Unit in an episode that aired on May 8, 2013.
 He also appeared as himself in the second season (episode 16, titled "...And Just Plane Magic") of the CBS sitcom 2 Broke Girls, where he traveled on the same private planes as the two main characters.
-On May 23, 2013, he announced that his second studio album B.O.A.T.S.
-II: Me Time would be released on September 10, 2013.
+On May 23, 2013, he announced that he would release his second studio album, B.O.A.T.S.
+II: Me Time, on September 10, 2013.
 On June 2, 2013, Epps premiered the first single from the album, titled "Feds Watching," at the Hot 97's Summer Jam.
-The song featured Pharrell Williams, and it was recorded on 2013 Grammy Awards night.
+The song features Pharrell Williams, and they recorded it on the night of the 2013 Grammy Awards.
 On June 15, Epps announced the title of his second album would be B.O.A.T.S.
 II: Me Time.
-The album was released on Def Jam Recordings on September 10, 2013.
+Def Jam Recordings released the album on September 10, 2013.

 B.O.A.T.S.
 II: Me Time featured guest appearances from Pharrell Williams, Fergie, Drake, Lil Wayne, Pusha T, Mase, Chrisette Michele, Iamsu!, T-Pain, Dolla Boy, Rich Homie Quan, and Lloyd.
-The album's production was handled by Diplo, Mike WiLL Made It, Drumma Boy, J.U.S.T.I.C.E.
-League, Mannie Fresh, Wonder Arillo, Da Honorable C-Note and DJ Toomp.
-It was supported by the single "Used 2," along with the promotional singles "Where U Been?" and "Netflix."
-The album was met with generally positive reviews from music critics.
-It also fared decently commercially, debuting at number three on the US Billboard 200, and number two on the Top R&B/Hip-Hop Albums chart, selling 63,000 copies in its first week.
+Diplo, Mike WiLL Made It, Drumma Boy, J.U.S.T.I.C.E.
+League, Mannie Fresh, Wonder Arillo, Honorable C.N.O.T.E., and DJ Toomp handled the production of the album.
+The single "Used 2," along with the promotional singles "Where U Been?" and "Netflix," support it.
+Music critics generally gave the album positive reviews.
+It also fared decently commercially, debuting at number three on the US Billboard 200 and number two on the Top R&B/Hip-Hop Albums chart, selling 63,000 copies in its first week.

-On October 23, 2013, Epps revealed that he had begun working on his third studio album immediately following the release of B.O.A.T.S.
+On October 23, 2013, Epps revealed that he had begun working on his third studio album immediately after the release of B.O.A.T.S.
 II.
-He also stated he had the first single from his third album ready for release and that he still wanted to get Jay-Z featured on the album.
+He also stated that he had the first single from his third album ready for release and that he still wanted to get Jay-Z featured on the album.
 In November 2015, 2 Chainz revealed that he was releasing a joint album with Lil Wayne, titled ColleGrove.
 On May 5, 2014, Epps released a brand new EP titled FreeBase for free digital download.
-It included seven songs and included features from Lil Boosie, A$AP Rocky, Rick Ross, and more.
+The album featured seven songs and collaborations with Lil Boosie, A$AP Rocky, Rick Ross, and other artists.
 The EP earned over 200,000 downloads.
-In January 2014 Epps released a promotional single titled "I'm a Dog."
+In January 2014, Epps released a promotional single titled "I'm a Dog."